Cancer Fund for Children in Ireland

-In 2014 Cancer Fund for Children undertook research into the services provided to families throughout Ireland who are coping with the devastating impact of a cancer diagnosis.
-Our research revealed that aside from essential medical care and some localised help from smaller charities, overall support was scarce and fragmented.
+In 2015 Cancer Fund for Children undertook research into the services provided to families throughout Ireland who are coping with the devastating impact of a childhood cancer diagnosis.
+Our research revealed that aside from essential medical care and help from a small number of charities, overall support was scarce and fragmented.

-As a result of these findings, and the fact that demand for therapeutic short breaks at Daisy Lodge, has exceeded available capacity (there are currently 50 families waiting to use the service at any given time) we have announced our plans to open a second facility in Co.
-Mayo Connacht.
-From here we will begin to introduce our community services which will see children, young people and their families receive practical, financial and emotional support.
+As a result of these findings, and the fact that demand for therapeutic short breaks at Daisy Lodge, has exceeded available capacity (there are currently 50 families waiting to use the service at any given time) we plan to open a second facility in Co.
+Mayo.

 Our plans are being backed by the Rory Foundation, the charitable foundation of four time Major Winner Rory McIlroy, who have pledged €1.2m as part of major donor strategy that will help turn our long term vision into a reality.